xiaofanliang/starter-hugo-academic/content/project/aifootprint/index.md

 - Design and evaluate an agentic pipeline and human-AI workflow for high-validity extraction of zoning information from complex, heterogeneous legal documents.

-- Evaluate performance of the pipelien against EnergyZoning database.
+- Evaluate performance of the pipeline against EnergyZoning database.

 - Evaluate the performance of the pipeline on a variety of queries varying in inferential and professional complexity on a single document, to examine the boundary between machine capability and human professional judgement.